Tristan Pompey: Miami Marlins

 The Marlins selected Pompey in the third round, with the 89th overall selection, of the 2018 Major League Baseball draft.
 He signed with the Marlins, receiving a $645,000 signing bonus.
 The Marlins assigned him to the Gulf Coast League Marlins before promoting him to the Greensboro Grasshoppers of the Single-A South Atlantic League.
 After playing 24 games for Greensboro, the Marlins promoted Pompey to the Jupiter Hammerheads of the High-A Florida State League.
 In 52 total games between the two clubs, Pompey slashed .299/.408/.397 with three home runs, 23 RBIs, and ten stolen bases.

 Pompey spent the 2019 season with Jupiter, batting .194 with 13 RBIs over 42 games.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Pompey split the year between the Double-A Pensacola Blue Wahoos and Triple-A Jacksonville Jumbo Shrimp, hitting a combined .195/.314/.262 with one home run and 16 RBI in 56 total games.

 On February 5, 2022, Pompey was suspended for 50 games for his second positive test for a "drug of abuse".
 The Marlins released Pompey on June 14.

 Winnipeg Goldeyes

 On June 21, 2022, Pompey signed with the Winnipeg Goldeyes of the American Association of Professional Baseball.
 He played in only 7 games for Winnipeg, hitting .318/.444/.364 with no home runs or RBI.

 Québec Capitales

 On July 5, 2022, Pompey was traded to the Québec Capitales of the Frontier League for a player to be named later.
-Pompey played in 46 games for Québec, batting .215/.356/.361 with 4 home runs and 13 RBI.
-On December 5, 2022, Pompey was released by the Capitales by having his contract option declined.
+Pompey played in 46 games for Québec, batting .215/.356/.361 with four home runs and 13 RBI.
+On December 5, Pompey was released by the Capitales by having his contract option declined.

 Guelph Royals

 On March 6, 2023, Pompey signed with the Guelph Royals of the Intercounty Baseball League.
+In 19 games for the Royals, Pompey hit .246 with one home run, five RBI, and two stolen bases.

+Lexington Legends

+On April 24, 2024, Pompey signed with the Lexington Legends of the Atlantic League of Professional Baseball.
+In 27 games for Lexington, he batted .185/.293/.294 with two home runs, eight RBI, and one stolen base.
+Pompey became a free agent following the season.